Topoľčany: Education

-The educational infrastructure is made up of kindergartens, elementary schools, high schools (both general and specialised) and a branch of a Bratislava-based university.
+The educational infrastructure is made up of kindergartens, elementary schools, high schools (both general and specialised) and formerly a branch of a Bratislava-based university.
 However, most of the town's young people go to Nitra, Bratislava, or Trnava for higher education.

 Sport

 Slovak Bandy Association, founded in 2017, is organising and rink bandy sessions in various localities, for example Topoľčany.